 During the week of April 11-14, 2023, we continued the redesign of the two courtyard projects for the Faculty Building as part of another construction week.
 Together with landscape architect Daniel Ganz from Zurich, we planted the western courtyard.
 Many thanks to all who were involved in the implementation!

-With the semester title we refer to the well-known book Flesh and Stone.
-The Body and the City in Western Civilization by Richard Sennett.
-In it, the American sociologist draws a history of the city that speaks about the sensual relationship of human beings to the physicality of the built city.
+The semester title refers to the well-known book Flesh and Stone by Richard Sennett.
+In it, the American sociologist outlines an urban history that talks about the sensual relationship between people and the physicality of the built city.
 With the design of a townhouse in Naples, we want to address this fundamental relationship architecturally.
-In doing so, the architecture of the façade comes first; it defines the threshold between public and private space.
-In designing the façade we will deal with stone as a building material (in Naples primarily of volcanic origin), questions of construction, composition and proportion as well as aspects of construction and semantics.
-Of course, we will have to deal with and position ourselves in relation to the historical context, the classical orders, but also the mannerisms in between.
-The semester will feature contributions and critiques from experts.
-One focus of the discussion will be on natural stone as a building material.
-The integrated in-depth course will serve to develop the basics and to build knowledge.
+The architecture of the façade comes first, defining the threshold between public and private space.
+When designing the façade, we will deal with stone as a building material, questions of structure, composition and proportion as well as aspects of construction and semantics.
+Naturally, we have to deal with the historical context, the classical orders, but also the mannerisms in between and position ourselves in relation to them.

 In the seminar Forest Garden, Flower Garden we work together on the realization of the two courtyard projects for the Faculty Building of Architecture.
 The students of the past master studio Imagination and Mimesis are offered space and supervision for realization of their designs with the seminar.
 All other students are invited to participate and collaborate.
 We hope for a growing group that will become part of this lasting project for the Faculty of Architecture.
 The forest and flower garden means an aesthetic and functional enhancement of the two courtyards, benefiting the microclimate, biodiversity and people.